AlekEagle/cumulonimbus-docs/src/api/index.md

 ## User IDs

 User IDs are 13-digit numbers that uniquely identify a user (Fun fact: they're actually just the UNIX timestamp of when the user was created).
 When an endpoint mentions something about a user ID, it's referring to the 13-digit number.
 You can also substitute `me` for your own user ID (we recommend using `me` since it requires less logic on your end).

+## Kill Switches

+Kill switches prevent the use of certain features of the API.
+For more information on kill switches, see [Kill Switches](/reference/#kill-switches) for a list of kill switches and their effects.
+Specific endpoints will also have information on how kill switches affect them.
+All endpoints are affected by the `GLOBAL(8)` kill switch and is omitted from specific endpoint documentation to avoid redundancy.

 ## Your First Request